Brown Mpinganjira: Early life

-Brown James Mpinganjira was born on 7 November 1950 to Dr James Mpinganjira and his wife Ella Mankhokwe Mpinganjira, a nurse, in Mulanje district, Southern Region of Malawi.
-Brown is the first born in a family of 9 children.
-He did his primary education at Chisitu Primary School and proceeded to do his secondary school at Blantyre Secondary School.
-He then trained as a journalist in Cologne, Germany, and attained his master's degree in mass journalism from University of Leicester, England.
+Brown James Mpinganjira was born on 7 November 1950 to Dr James and Ella Mankhokwe Mpinganjira.
+Ella was a nurse, in Mulanje district, Southern Region of Malawi.
+Brown was the eldest in a family of nine children.
+He did his primary education at Chisitu Primary School and his secondary was at Blantyre Secondary School.
+He then trained as a journalist in Cologne, Germany, and attained his master's degree in mass journalism from the University of Leicester in England.

 Career

-Brown has worked at the state owned Malawi Broadcasting Corporation before becoming the Principle Information Officer in the Malawi Government Information Services Department in 1982.
+Brown worked at the state owned Malawi Broadcasting Corporation before becoming a Principle Information Officer in the Malawi Government Information Services Department in 1982.
 In 1985 he was promoted to Deputy Chief Information officer where he served for a year before being arrested and detained without charges.

 Detainee

-BJ was detained under the Kamuzu Banda regime when he was the Deputy Chief Information Officer in 1986 and spent time at Mikuyu Prison in Zomba until his release in 1991.
-While in prison Mpinganjira, together with other detainees began operations by seeking international intervention to end the one party system.
-After his release in 1991, Mpinganjira started working for British council, which gave him the perfect cover for outside connections to continue the fight he had started while in prison.
+Mpinganjira was detained in 1986 under the Kamuzu Banda regime when he was the Deputy Chief Information Officer and spent time at Mikuyu Prison in Zomba until his release in 1991.
+While in prison Mpinganjira, and other detainees planned international intervention to end the one party system.
+After his release in 1991, Mpinganjira started working for British council.
 He co founded the then pressure group UDF and campaigned for a multi party democracy.
-He also had an underground newspaper that he titled "nkhani za ku Malawi" which he used to sensitise people on the issues of human rights violations going on in Malawi.
+He had an underground newspaper that he titled "nkhani za ku Malawi" which he used to cover the issues of human rights violations in Malawi.